anurag-sharma09/mitans-carbon-footprint/README.md

-# 🌱 Carbine Footprint Calculator
+# 🌱 Carbon Footprint Calculator

 A simple, responsive, and offline-capable web application built using *HTML, CSS, and JavaScript* that helps users calculate and understand their carbon footprint.